Flat foot is linked to ankle pains, knee pains, and hip pains!

 In order to recover a flat foot you need to work the calf muscles as well as the muscles of the plantar region of the foot.

-1.Put a towel at the tips of your fingers and try to drag it towards you mostly try with your big toe.
+1.Put a towel at the tips of your fingers and try to drag it towards.
+Do it mostly trying with your big toe.

 2.Ankle raises are good while contracting the upper portion of the calf ,and try to keep tension at the end and lower yourself slowly.